solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 2. How will you migrate the SQL Server workloads to Azure?

-3. How will they reduce the burden of managing both on-premises and Azure workloads?
+3. Which workloads should remain on-premises and which should be considered to be migrated at a later time?

-4. How will Azure VMs be secured in their connections to the on-premises network?
+4. How will they reduce the burden of managing both on-premises and Azure workloads?

 **Pricing**